tailhq/DynaML/docs/pages/coreapi/core_glm.md

 ## Logit GLM

-In binary classification the most common GLM used is the _logistic regression_ model which is given by:
+In binary classification the most common GLM used is the _logistic regression_ model which is given by
 $$
 	\begin{equation}
 		P(y \ = 1 \ | \ \mathbf{x}) = \sigma(w^T \varphi(\mathbf{x}) + b)